 There was one factor benefitting Sheila Taormina’s competitors during the swimming part: the starting procedure.
-When she competed in a pool, she was given her own lane, whereas everyone starts together in a triathlon competition.
-That other swimmers collided with her and that they sometimes tried to pull her feet is one thing, but the fact that positioning yourself behind someone else is faster is something completely different.
+When she competed in a pool, she was given her own lane, but in a triathlon competition, everyone starts together.
+That other swimmers collided with her and sometimes tried to pull her feet is one thing, but positioning yourself behind someone who’s faster is something completely different.

 Already in 1991, American researchers studied the effect of so-called drafting on 600 meters of tough swimming.
-Among other things, they noted that the level of lactic acid dropped by more than 30 percent for swimmers positioned behind someone else compared to if the swimmer swam alone at the same speed.
+Among other things, they noted that the level of lactic acid dropped by more than 30 percent for swimmers positioned behind someone else, compared to a swimmer alone at the same speed.
 Furthermore, oxygen consumption dropped by 10 percent and the heart rate went down from 147 beats to 138.
-In spite of this knowledge, using the wrong tactics has been disastrous for many swimmers – just ask American swimmer Chad Hundeby.
+In spite of this knowledge, using the wrong tactics has been disastrous for many swimmers—just ask American swimmer Chad Hundeby.

-Hundeby was the favorite to the win the 25 kilometers race at the 1995 world championships in Italy.
+Hundeby was the favorite to the win the 25km race at the 1995 world championships in Italy.
 At the time, you weren’t allowed to swim less than three meters behind another competitor, and Chad Hundeby, who’d broken the record for crossing the English Channel, felt confident.
 His tactic was to swim energetically for the first two hours and then guard the big lead he expected to achieve.
-Unfortunately, the judges didn’t follow the rules as hard as they should, which led to a whole shoal of swimmers positioning themselves behind the soles of his feet.
+Unfortunately, the judges didn’t follow the rules as hard as they should have, which led to a whole shoal of swimmers positioning themselves behind the soles of his feet.

 With 1980s Hollywood films like Karate Kid and Rocky IV playing in his head, Hundeby fought hard to reach the happy ending.
 After 20 kilometers, he’d completely run out of energy and fell apart, after which the entire field passed the wasted American.
 Hundeby’s epic failure was a triggering factor when it came to amending the rules in order to allow drafting.

-A good choice when it comes to positioning yourself in a field of swimmers is primarily one that doesn’t put too much stress on you.
+When positioning yourself in a field of swimmers, choose a position that doesn’t put too much stress on you.
 Some like crowds and others don’t.
-Then there are two ways of using drafting.
+Then there are two ways to use drafting.
 One is to position yourself just behind a reasonably good swimmer.
 The second is to be next to the other swimmer.
-Triathletes are recommended to adopt the somewhat easier position of behind, to “lie on someone’s feet.”
+Triathletes are advised to adopt the somewhat easier position of behind, to “lie on someone’s feet.”
 It’s generally speaking better to be positioned closer, because if the water isn’t clear, it may be hard to see the foot soles you want to follow.

-Junior European champion in open water, Ivan Sitic, is colorblind and finds it difficult to swim in water with a high portion of humus.
+Junior European open water champion Ivan Sitic is colorblind and finds it difficult to swim in water with a high amounts of humus.
 In those kinds of conditions, he needs to touch the sole of the foot of the swimmer ahead of him once every six arm strokes in order to maintain the most favorable position.

-During swimming, triathletes focus on not exerting themselves, but to ensure that they sit down on their bicycle as rested as possible.
-For swimmers competing for positions, on the other hand, it might be difficult move up from a position of two meters behind someone to being the first to cross the finishing line.
+Triathletes try to ensure that they sit down on their bicycle as rested as possible, so they focus on not exerting themselves during swimming.
+For swimmers competing for positions, on the other hand, it might be difficult to move up from a position of two meters behind someone to being the first to cross the finishing line.
 That’s why swimmers need to learn how to use drafting while swimming next to someone else.

 Water polo